BMJargal/guessMyNumber/README.md

 # guessMyNumber
 JavaScript project

-Guys my number.
+Guess my number.
+Computer chooses one number from random 1 to 20 integer numbers.
+You have 20 chances to try.
+Try to break your highscore.

-Using HTMI, CSS and JavaScript.
+Using HTML, CSS and JavaScript.